raymondEhlers/OVERWATCH/overwatch/processing/trending/README.md

 In constructor, the manager takes database and all parameters.

 Before processing, function 'createTrendingObjects' must be called.
-It imports 'qa' module and for each subsystem tries to get information about trending object (by invoking 'getSYSTrendingObjectInfo' function from SYS.py).
+It imports 'pluginManager' module and for each subsystem tries to get information about trending object (by invoking 'getTrendingObjectInfo' function from SYS.py).
 Then creates TrendingObject indicated in info.

-When root hist is available, the manger is noticed about new histogram.
+When the ROOT hist is processed, the manger is notified about new histogram.
 It invokes all TrendingObjects that wanted this specific histogram.

 # Trending Info